ZaArtik/Design-Patterns-JS/README.md

 ES6+ Folder
 In app/src you can see 2 main files: index.js and index.html.
 To see the selected pattern in action you need in index.js import the main file of pattern.
 Basically it called like DesignPatternName.js.
 It possible, bacause i decided to use custom elements.
 For each design pattern i have seperate folder which contains 3 main files: Implementation of design pattern, html template in .js format of design pattern, and .scss file with styles.

+Most of explanation are in main pattern files in comments.